ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 Before the interferogram is created, the lookup table that maps from the SLC image space into a ground range image space is created.
 At this time, the interferogram of the topography is simulated using the previously prepared DEM.

-Once these steps have been performed, the two SLCs are co-registered to with in 0.02 pixels.
+Once these steps have been performed, the two SLCs are co-registered to within 0.02 pixels.
 This is done by iteratively using the following steps:

 1. Resample the secondary SLC using previously calculated offset polynomial
 2. Match the reference and secondary SLC images using intensity cross-correlation